Matt Damon: 2009–2019: Established actor

+In 2010, he was one of the highest-grossing actors of all time, ranking 37th.
 In 2011, he starred in The Adjustment Bureau, Contagion, and We Bought a Zoo.
-That same year, the documentary which he narrated, American Teacher, opened in New York prior to national screening.
+That same year, the documentary he narrated, American Teacher, opened in New York before national screening.
 Also in 2011, he voiced a krill named Bill in the animated film Happy Feet Two.
-In January 2012, it was announced that Damon had signed a multiyear deal to be the voice of TD Ameritrade advertisements, replacing Sam Waterston as the discount brokerage's spokesman.
-Damon donated all fees from the advertisements to charity.
-In April 2012, Damon filmed Promised Land, directed by Gus Van Sant, which Damon co-wrote with John Krasinski.
-Damon's next film with frequent collaborator Steven Soderbergh was Behind the Candelabra, a drama about the life of pianist/entertainer Liberace (played by Michael Douglas) with Damon playing Liberace's longtime partner Scott Thorson.
+In 2012, Damon signed a multiyear deal to be the voice of TD Ameritrade advertisements, replacing Sam Waterston as the discount brokerage's spokesman.
+He donated all fees from the ads to charity.
+In 2012, Damon filmed Promised Land, directed by Gus Van Sant, which Damon co-wrote with John Krasinski.
+Damon's next film with Soderbergh was Behind the Candelabra, a drama about the life of pianist/entertainer Liberace (played by Michael Douglas), with Damon playing Liberace's longtime partner Scott Thorson.
 The film premiered on HBO on May 26, 2013.

-Damon starred in the science fiction film Elysium (2013), where he played former car-thief-turned-factory-worker Max DeCosta.
-He also appeared in the science fiction movie The Zero Theorem by Terry Gilliam in 2013.
+Damon starred in the science fiction film Elysium (2013), playing car-thief-turned-factory-worker Max DeCosta.
+He also appeared in the science fiction movie The Zero Theorem in 2013, directed by Terry Gilliam.
 That same year, Damon appeared in a 20-second advertisement for Nespresso, directed by Grant Heslov, with whom he worked on The Monuments Men.
 The deal earned him $3 million.
-Damon also provided voice-over for United Airlines's resurrected "Fly the Friendly Skies" advertisement campaign in 2013.

-In 2014, he starred in George Clooney's The Monuments Men, and played the minor role of scientist Dr. Mann, in Christopher Nolan's Interstellar.
+Damon also provided voiceover for United Airlines' resurrected "Fly the Friendly Skies" ad campaign in 2013.
+In 2014, he starred in George Clooney's The Monuments Men, and played the minor role of scientist Dr. Mann in Christopher Nolan's Interstellar.
 That same year, Damon appeared as a celebrity correspondent for Years of Living Dangerously.

-In 2015, Damon portrayed the main character, astronaut Mark Watney, in Ridley Scott's The Martian, based on Andy Weir's best-selling novel of the same name, a role that earned him the Golden Globe Award for Best Actor – Motion Picture Musical or Comedy and his second Academy Award nomination for Best Actor.
+In 2015, Damon had the lead role, astronaut Mark Watney, in Ridley Scott's The Martian, based on Andy Weir's bestselling novel of the same name, a role that earned him the Golden Globe Award for Best Actor – Motion Picture Musical or Comedy and his second Academy Award nomination for Best Actor.
 Having not returned for the fourth film in the Bourne film series, Damon reprised his role in 2016's Jason Bourne, reuniting with Paul Greengrass.
 In 2017, Damon played the lead role in Zhang Yimou's The Great Wall, a hit internationally and a disappointment at the domestic box office.
 The film, and Damon's casting, were not well received by critics.
-Later in 2017, he starred in two satires, George Clooney's 1950s-set Suburbicon, which was released in October, and Alexander Payne's comedy Downsizing, which was released in December.
+Later in 2017, he starred in two satires, George Clooney's 1950s-set Suburbicon, released in October, and Alexander Payne's comedy Downsizing, released in December.
+In September 2018, he portrayed jurist Brett Kavanaugh on the late night sketch series Saturday Night Live.
 In 2019, Damon portrayed Carroll Shelby in the action biographical drama Ford v Ferrari, directed by James Mangold.